oktadev/okta-blog/_source/_posts/2022-04-26-webauthn-java.md

 ### User data

-There are two goals for the user data: track the existence and uniqueness of the user and their credentials, and enable the creation of two JavaScript objectsdictionaries for the browser to make WebAuthn API requests: [`PublicKeyCredentialCreationOptions`](https://developer.mozilla.org/en-US/docs/Web/API/CredentialsContainer/create) for registration and [`PublicKeyCredentialRequestOptions`](https://developer.mozilla.org/en-US/docs/Web/API/PublicKeyCredentialRequestOptions) for authentication.
+There are two goals for the user data: track the existence and uniqueness of the user and their credentials, and enable the creation of two JavaScript objects for the browser to make WebAuthn API requests: [`PublicKeyCredentialCreationOptions`](https://developer.mozilla.org/en-US/docs/Web/API/CredentialsContainer/create) for registration and [`PublicKeyCredentialRequestOptions`](https://developer.mozilla.org/en-US/docs/Web/API/PublicKeyCredentialRequestOptions) for authentication.

 Using Spring JPA, the `AppUser` data class starts with traditional fields for organizing users in a system, an `id` for database lookup, and a unique `username` to enable user self-identification.

-There are also fields that the server needs to create the WebAuthn requests:
+The `displayName` and `handle` fields are used by the server to create WebAuthn requests:

 ```java
 import com.yubico.webauthn.data.ByteArray;